Mahaswami/example-saas-app/README.txt

 The appspec.yml controls the scripts which run on the instances to update new artifacts.

-The 'dev' branch goes to development.
+The 'dev' branch updates the development environment, 'staging' udpates the staging environemnt and the 'prod' branch updates the production environment.